ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.rst

   $ ros2 run <package_name> <executable_name>

-To run turtlesim, open a new terminal, and enter the following command:
+To run Turtlesim, open a new terminal and enter the following command:

 .. code-block:: console

   $ ros2 run turtlesim turtlesim_node

-The turtlesim window will open, as you saw in the :doc:`previous tutorial <../Introducing-Turtlesim/Introducing-Turtlesim>`.
+The Turtlesim window opens, as shown in :doc:`Using turtlesim, ros2, and rqt <../Introducing-Turtlesim/Introducing-Turtlesim>`.

-Here, the package name is ``turtlesim`` and the executable name is ``turtlesim_node``.
+In this example, the package name is ``turtlesim`` and the executable name is ``turtlesim_node``.

-We still don't know the node name, however.
+However, we still don't know the node name.
-You can find node names by using ``ros2 node list``
+You can find node names by using ``ros2 node list``.

 2 ros2 node list
 ^^^^^^^^^^^^^^^^

-``ros2 node list`` will show you the names of all running nodes.
+``ros2 node list`` shows you the names of all running nodes.
-This is especially useful when you want to interact with a node, or when you have a system running many nodes and need to keep track of them.
+This is especially useful when you want to interact with a node, or when your system runs many nodes and you need to keep track of them.

-Open a new terminal while turtlesim is still running in the other one, and enter the following command.
+While Turtlesim is still running in the other terminal, open a new terminal and enter the following command:
-The terminal will return the node name:

 .. code-block:: console

   $ ros2 node list
   /turtlesim

+The terminal returns the node name.

-Open another new terminal and start the teleop node with the command:
+Open another new terminal and start the teleoperation node with the command:

 .. code-block:: console